Egypt III

-Egypt III, known as The Egyptian Prophecy in North America, is a 2004 graphic adventure game developed by Kheops Studio and published by The Adventure Company.
+Egypt III: The Fate of Ramses (Égypte III: Le Destin de Ramsès), known as The Egyptian Prophecy in North America, is a 2004 graphic adventure game developed by Kheops Studio and published by The Adventure Company.
 The player must solve an array of ancient riddles that will help a dying Pharaoh survive and restore Egypt to glory.
 The game is the third and final game in the Egypt trilogy, following Egypt 1156 B.C. and Egypt II: The Heliopolis Prophecy.
-In 2010, Microïds released an adaptation of the game, split into parts, for the Apple iPhone.
+In 2010–2012, Microïds released an adaptation of the game called Egypt: The Prophecy, split into parts, for the Apple iPhone.

 Gameplay

 Plot

-At the age of sixty years, Pharaoh Ramesses II asks the Oracle of Ammun to extend his reign; the God accepts, at the condition that a majestic obelisk is built before the Shemu season comes.
-But despite initial progress, the construction suddenly stops and Pharaoh sends one of his priestess, Maya, to investigate.
+At the age of sixty years, Pharaoh Ramesses II asks the Oracle of Amun to extend his reign; the God accepts, at the condition that a majestic obelisk is built before the Shemu season comes.
+Despite initial progress, the construction suddenly stops and Pharaoh sends one of his priestess, Maya, to investigate.

 Development

 Following the 2002 bankruptcy and liquidation of Cryo Interactive, many of its key assets were purchased by DreamCatcher Interactive to form that company's new European branch.
 Two development teams, including the one behind Cryo's Egypt series, were among these acquisitions.
-DreamCatcher subsequently revealed Egypt III in April 2003, under the name The Egyptian Prophecy in North America and Egypt III: The Fate of Ramses in Europe.
+DreamCatcher subsequently revealed the game in April 2003, under the name The Egyptian Prophecy in North America and Egypt III: The Fate of Ramses in Europe.
 It was among a slew of announcements by the company in preparation for the 2003 Electronic Entertainment Expo (E3).
-Initially, Egypt III was developed internally by DreamCatcher Europe.
-However, in the summer, DreamCatcher Europe shuttered the game development divisions it had carried over from Cryo.
-Adventure Gamers later noted that Egypt III "seemed destined for cancellation".
+Initially, the game was developed internally by DreamCatcher Europe, but in the summer, DreamCatcher Europe shuttered the game development divisions it had carried over from Cryo.
+Adventure Gamers later noted that the game "seemed destined for cancellation".

 A group of those laid off from DreamCatcher Europe, led by Benoît Hozjan, proceeded to found the independent developer Kheops Studio.
-According to Hozjan, most of the team had already been involved in Egypt III before its development was interrupted, and Kheops received a contract from DreamCatcher to complete the game.
-Jeux Video noted that Egypt III had "quietly resumed development" and was nearing completion by January 2004.
+According to Hozjan, most of the team had already been involved in the game before its development was interrupted, and Kheops received a contract from DreamCatcher to complete the game.
+Jeuxvideo.com noted that the game had "quietly resumed development" and was nearing completion by January 2004.

 As Cryo had done for Egypt II, Kheops worked with archeologist Jean-Claude Golvin to increase historical accuracy.
 Unlike its predecessors, it was not created in collaboration with the Réunion des Musées Nationaux.
-Egypt III was targeted primarily at casual gamers.
+The game was targeted primarily at casual gamers.